pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

    `#6930 <https://redmine.pfsense.org/issues/6930>`__
 -  Changed DHCP6 client to allow a prefix size of /59
 -  Changed DHCP6 server to allow a prefix size of /59 and /61
--  Added new “Ignore client identifiers” option to DHCP Server
+-  Added new "Ignore client identifiers" option to DHCP Server
 -  Fixed handling of DNS entries for IPv6 static mappings when using delegated prefixes
    `#6768 <https://redmine.pfsense.org/issues/6768>`__